-(Psalms 65:9) You visit the earth and water it; you greatly enrich it; the river of God is full of water; you provide their grain, for so you have prepared it.
+(Psalms 65:9) Thou visitest the earth, and waterest it: thou greatly enrichest it with the river of God, which is full of water: thou preparest them corn, when thou hast so provided for it.

 God created the world and sustains all life in the world moment-by-moment.
 God cares for us by caring for our world and our daily needs.
 God provides soil and rain so people can grow and harvest grain to feed themselves and others.
 God has ordained (or established) natural laws that farmers and others can depend on and use to meet their needs of food, clothing, and shelter.
 David encourages all believers to praise God for all of His provisions and the laws of nature that they can follow to sow and reap according to God's timing, according to the seasons God designed and determined for our benefit.